engtuncay/engtuncay.github.io/vue/js-vue-3-component-2.md

 - Lokal components are registered to the component config object.

-Now components wants an object, and then we need a key-value pair, where the key is our custom HTML element.
-So TheHeader for example, the tag we wanna use for this element, so to say, and then the value is the imported component config object, we're pointing at.
+in the components property, an object is defined.
+The key of the object is our custom HTML element.
+So TheHeader for example, the tag we wanna use for this element, so to say, and then the value is the imported component config object.

 ```js
 <script>